British Soap Awards 2018: winners in full

 - Jeff Hordley (Cain Dingle, Emmerdale)

-- Ross Adams (Scott Drinkwell, Hollyoaks)
+- Ross Adams (Scott Drinkwell, Hollyoaks) – WINNER!

 Best Female Dramatic Performance

-- Lucy Fallon (Bethany Platt, Coronation Street)
+- Lucy Fallon (Bethany Platt, Coronation Street) – WINNER!

 - Laura Rollins (Ayesha Lee, Doctors)